alvarop/protox/README.md

 ### Current Status
 #### Super Current
 We have control!!!
 I gave up waiting for the radio modules to arrive, so instead I removed the STM8 microcontroller from one of the remotes and connected an STM32F4 to it instead.
 Well, just the SPI lines that go to the radio...
 After a day of fighting with the half-duplex SPI code, I managed to get pairing working.
-Turns out the remote changes its own ID to match the quad's and enables encryption after pairing.
+Turns out the remote changes its own ID to match the quad's and enables ~~encryption~~ radio CRC after pairing.

 ![Hijacked Remote](/images/IMG_2354.jpg)